 1. Introduction

 Given the sheer volumes of data in online social networks, combined with the inaccessibility of the datasets in their entireties under many circumstances, random-walk based sampling techniques are widely used to characterize node structures over large graphs because of their simple implementations and accurate estimations.
-Existing random-walk based sampling methods share the key step of selecting the next sampling node from the neighbors of the previously sampled one and then can be described as the Markov chain based processes.
+Existing random-walk based sampling methods share the key step of selecting the next sampling node from the neighbors of the already-sampled one, which can be described as a Markov-chain based process.

-To obtain accurate estimations about the node structures, the Markov-chain based sampling methods are required to reach the stationary states.
-The number of the sampling steps required to reach the stationary state is called the mixing time of the Markov chain process.
-However, the mixing time of the Markov chain processes based on the existing methods is long as described in Section 2, resulting in huge sampling costs in terms of memory, network and time as evaluated in Section 5.
-Furthermore, a great number of repetitive samples are generated by the existing random-walk based techniques as detailed in Section 2, resulting in insufficient number of unique samples and extra memory overhead required to record sampling information as elaborated in Section 5.
+To obtain accurate estimations about the node structures, the Markov-chain based sampling methods are required to reach a stationary state.
+The number of sampling steps required to reach the stationary state is called the mixing time of the Markov chain process.
+However, the mixing times of the Markov-chain processes in the existing methods are very long, which mean large numbers of sampling steps as elaborated in Section 2, resulting in huge sampling costs in terms of memory (for storing information about the samples), network (for moving information about the samples through the network from online social networks) and sampling time, as evaluated in Section 5.
+Furthermore, a great number of repetitive samples are generated by the existing random-walk based techniques, as detailed in Section 2, resulting in an insufficient number of unique samples and extra memory overhead required to record sampling information as revealed and discussed in Section 5.

-In large graphs, node structures include two types.
-One is the basic structures, featured by the node degree distributions of the graph which are widely studied by many random-walk based sampling methods.
-The second is the higher-order structures, which are used to uncover the relationship among the nodes.
-Among the higher-order structures, the maximum cliques of the nodes, which reflect the most cohesive relationships among neighbors of the nodes, are finer-grained and important structural characteristics of graphs and the basis of node higher-order attributes (i.e., cluster coefficient).
-These cliques can be applied in the applications of data mining, classifications and visualizations [1], [2], [3], [4], [5].
-However, existing random-walk based sampling methods can not reflect the different sampling probabilities between the node basic and higher-order structures, which are required to obtain accurate estimations.
-Thus, these methods can not estimate the two types of structures accurately and simultaneously.
+In large graphs, there are generally two types of node structures, the basic structures and the higher-order structures.
+The former are characterized by the node degree distributions of the graph and are widely studied by many random-walk based sampling methods.
+The latter are used to uncover the relationship among the nodes.
+Among the higher-order structures, the maximum cliques of the nodes, which reflect the most cohesive relationships among neighbors of the nodes, are finer-grained and important structural characteristics of graphs and the basis for higher-order node attributes, such as cluster coefficient.
+The properties of node cliques, for example, can be applied in the applications of data mining, classifications and visualizations [1], [2], [3], [4], [5].
+However, existing random-walk based sampling methods can not reflect the different sampling probabilities between the basic and higher-order node structures, which are required to obtain accurate estimations.
+This means that these methods are unable to estimate these two types of node structures accurately and simultaneously.